A Very Unofficial History of San Francisco Victorian Homes

 • Covered in decorative trim and painted bright colors (more on that later.

 San Francisco is not the only U.S. city to embrace Victorian architecture.
 But there aren’t many other American cities that showcase Victorian homes entirely as San Francisco does.
-One of the reasons for this because local redwood timber made it easy for developers and contractors to build Victorian homes.
+One of the reasons was due to the fact that local redwood timber made it easy for developers and contractors to build Victorian homes.
 Redwood timber is very accessible in the Bay Area, and is also easy to work with when building Victorian houses.
 Unlike some other types of wood, redwood is soft.
 It’s also easy to carve into many different shapes, which comes in handy when constructing detailed Victorian homes.
 From 1850 through 1915, developers built almost 50,000 San Francisco Victorian houses.

 Rob Thomson, president of the Victorian Alliance of San Francisco, the city’s oldest all-volunteer nonprofit dedicated to the restoration and preservation of historically significant structures, estimated that only 13,000 to 15,000 of the city’s original stock of 50,000 Victorian buildings remain, most of them residences.